 Before meeting me, my Dutch husband only knew about six of the places I’ll talk about below.

-And as you can imagine, most of those monuments and landmarks were in Rio de Janeiro.
+And as you can imagine, most of those monuments and landmarks are in Rio de Janeiro.

 The city is indeed beautiful, but the country has much more to offer.
 I guarantee.

 So, wanna learn some new information about landmarks in Brazil?
 Read on!